-There had been, however, hopeful signs: artists and organizations had been creative, streaming performances, Zoom events and on-line classes, organizing pop-up outdoor distanced events, and offering venues to serve community needs beyond performances.
-Many had embarked on deep and sometimes painful discussions about the roles they were playing in their communities, their audience and staff composition, their roles in dismantling racial inequity and injustice, and their larger purpose beyond their missions.
-Thanks to emergency funding efforts of foundations, government and donors, the majority of arts organizations found themselves in a stronger financial position than they had been in before the onset of the virus.
+The Jazz Gallery: composer Morgan Guerin performing I Think.
+Thanks to emergency funding efforts of foundations, government and donors, the majority of arts organizations were finding themselves in stronger financial positions than they had been in before the onset of the virus.
 The COVID Delta variant was beginning to subside, and a return to the workplace seemed imminent in a matter of months if not weeks.
 Indeed, the FY21 report proclaimed, "Today is a moment (barring the outbreak of a new variant virus) of a thaw..."
 That caveat unfortunately proved haunting as the hopes of a quick return were dashed by the appearance of the Omicron variant.
 As organizations were forced to retreat yet again and artists again faced diminished opportunities, the Jerome Foundation expanded its commitment to the arts.
-The Foundation extended and increased grant amounts for organizations by 20%, awarded new grants (including additional grants for finalists and alternates) in the Film, Video and Digital Production, launched an Artist Development Program for MN film artists, embarked on funding a new class of Jerome Hill Artist Fellows and broadened the number of supported disciplines for the upcoming FY23 fellowships.
-The Board took its first steps towards ESG (Environmental, Social and Governance) investing and continued critical EDI (Equity, Diversity and Inclusion) and equity work with Dr. Dwinita Mosby Tyler and Ariana Flores of The Equity Project.
+The Foundation extended and increased grant amounts for organizations by 20%, awarded new grants (including additional grants for finalists and alternates) in the Film, Video and Digital Production programs, launched an Artist Development Program for MN film artists, embarked on funding a new class of Jerome Hill Artist Fellows and broadened the number of supported disciplines for the upcoming FY23 fellowships.
+The Board took its first steps towards ESG (Environmental, Social and Governance) investing and continued critical equity, diversity and inclusion work with Dr. Dwinita Mosby Tyler and Ariana Flores of The Equity Project.
 And in an effort to stay deeply connected with the arts community in both of its priority geographic areas, the Foundation added its first ever staff member based in New York City.
 Throughout this journey, the Members, Directors and Staff[1] were constantly inspired by the resilience and passion of artists and the entire arts community.
 A growing sense that the arts are more essential than ever-both spiritually and socially-was especially palpable as the field embarked on major reforms and shifts in direction.
 Through its dedication to multi-year, flexible grants, the Foundation sought to offer grantees the latitude to embark on such new directions with the certainty of support.